 - media messages or imagery that strobe or flash

-- media or messages that contain unsubstantiated "miracle" weight loss or other miracle claims of cure
+- media or messages that contain unsubstantiated "miracle" weight loss or other exaggerated claims of cure

 - advertising units that mimic computer functions or deceptively indicate a computer or other function that would be reasonable to the average user to assume as a reason to click the unit